SumoLogic/sumologic-documentation/docs/reuse/apps/create-aws-s3-source.md

 #### Create an AWS Source

 These configuration instructions apply to log collection from all AWS Source types.
-Select the correct Source type for your Source in Step 3.

 1. In Sumo Logic select **Manage Data** > **Collection** > **Collection**.
 2. On the **Collectors** page, click **Add Source** next to a Hosted Collector, either an existing Hosted Collector, or one you have created for this purpose.